 Apple AirTags: Release date

-- Might even be unveiled earlier via press release
+- Might be unveiled via press release

 Apple AirTags: Design